-I AM WORKING ON TWO RATHER BIG PROJECTS: on Rather Rare Records I am compiling a discography that tarted out as a small, simple things that will will up in excess of a hundred pages when completed!
+I AM WORKING ON TWO PROJECTS: on Rather Rare Records I am compiling a discography that tarted out as a small, simple things that will will up in excess of a hundred pages when completed!
 (If it’s ever actually complete: I need to liberalate myself from the need to know it all.)
 In fact, this morning’s cup of coffee—currently a blend of Trader Joe’s Dark French Roast and Café Bustelo—moved me in the direction of breaking the one BIG article into several smaller ones.

 Here on Neal Umphred Dot Com, I have been experimenting with several premium plugins (meaning I am paying for them) from a subscription to WPMUDev.
 I have had to rely on the support team to make some of them work.
 Because of these issues, I have ignored this site.